The best logos of Y Combinator’s W21 batch – TechCrunch

 Routine

 It’s a bold decision to leave off half the “o” in any situation, since it can quickly become another letter or symbol if you don’t do it right.
 In this case using it as a rising sun works really well, also suggesting the purpose of the app.
-Having an uppercase R the same size as the lowercase letters normally something that would really bother me, and might have gone badly, but it works here because of the white space left by the o.
-Not perfect but surprisingly palatable.
+Having an uppercase R the same size as the lowercase letters is normally something that would really bother me, and might have gone badly, but it works here because of the white space left by the o.
+Not perfect, but surprisingly palatable.

 Dashlabs.ai

 I liked the idea of this one, but the graphic needs simplification.
-The proportions are off with the eyepiece, lens barrel, and plate, and the dial is one element too many.
+The proportions are off with the eyepiece, lens barrel and plate, and the dial is one element too many.
 I like the slotted D, but there’s something off about it.
-Maybe it’s an optical illusion but some of the stripes look thicker than the others.
+Maybe it’s an optical illusion, but some of the stripes look thicker than the others.
 Actually, now that I look closely it’s super obvious someone left an extra pixel on the bottom layer.
 The geometric type is solid too, but lose the .ai, it’s small and weird.
 Just… Dashlabs.

 Mendel

 This one truly seems to have no connection whatsoever to the company, or even the famed geneticist, but I just love the M-mountain.
 It would have been legendary if Mendel made hiking boots or camping gear (not too late for a pivot).
 This kind of letter-art is surprisingly rare to find done well, and this is really just on the charming side of primitive, but you can see the thought that went into it.
-The type isn’t great, though, can’t stand those billowy d’s.
+The type isn’t great, though — I can’t stand those billowy d’s.

 Nuntius Therapeutics